You are currently viewing Yongla Goenpa, a Monastery on a Hill that resembles a Phurba

 What is the significance of Yongla Goenpa?

-The significance of Yongla Goenpa is that this sacred site was founded by Kheydrup Jigme Kuendrel as per the prophecy of Rigzin Jigme Lingpa in the 18th century.
-Yongla Goenpa was also used as an operation base for launching raids upon British troops during the Duar War.
+Yongla Goenpa is significant because this sacred site was founded by Kheydrup Jigme Kuendrel in the 18th century, according to Rigzin Jigme Lingpa’s prophecy.
+Yongla Goenpa was also used as an operation base to launch raids upon British troops during the Duar War.

 Did you like this post?
 If so, please subscribe to our latest updates for more!